-9 times a U.S. president used profane language
+9 Times A U.S. President Used Profane Language in Office

 7. Richard Nixon

 President Nixon was brought down by the Watergate tapes, some of which held important information.
-Some of them, however, were just a president watching a football game.
+Some of them, however, was just a president watching a football game.

 The tapes, which are publicly available on YouTube, caught Nixon muttering “goddammit” and “son of a bitch” as the Washington team fell short against their rival, the Dallas Cowboys.
 (Much of the other words Nixon used were marked “expletive deleted” on the transcripts of the tapes.)